-The first cohort in the United States to implement the CFCI process, in partnership with UNICEF USA, includes: Decatur, Georgia; Houston, Texas; Johnson City, Tennessee; Minneapolis, Minnesota; Prince George's County, Maryland and San Francisco, California.
+The first cohort in the United States to implement the CFCI process, in partnership with UNICEF USA, includes: Boulder, Colorado; Decatur, Georgia; Houston, Texas; Johnson City, Tennessee; Minneapolis, Minnesota; Prince George's County, Maryland and San Francisco, California.

 To support the process, UNICEF USA is building a national CFCI Learning Community of city officials, subject matter experts and advocates to exchange resources and learning opportunities in how to put children first in local governance and decision making.